 - Introduce yourself.
 It’s okay to make a joke, as long as it’s clean and appropriate for everyone at the wedding to hear.

-- Now it’s time to bring up your daughter and how you are proud of the woman she’s become.
+- Now it’s time to bring up your daughter and mention how you are proud of the woman she’s become.
 You can inject humor here as well, but don’t embarrass her.
 If you’re not sure about something ask her during the planning stages.
 It’s fine to toss out a few funny quips, such as, “Now I get my bathroom back.”
 Something as innocuous as that will get a few chuckles without crossing the line of humiliation.

-- Talk about the good qualities of her character, such as inner strength, compassion, or seeing all sides in a situation.
+- Talk about the good qualities of her character, such as her inner strength, compassion, or seeing all sides in a situation.

 - Bring up one or two specific memories of things she did to make you a proud pop.
 There is nothing wrong with expressing emotion, but don’t let it get the best of you.